pluralsight/guides/published/software-engineering-best-practices/a-beginner-s-guide-to-be-a-better-software-developer/article.md

 * Enchance functionalities of the system
 * Port software to new environment

 Each of the stages in the _Software Development Life Cycle_ are too vast to be dicussed in a begineer's guide.
 I have focused mainly on _Software Development Life Cycle_ because it gives you a workflow to develop a software product. ** Following a SDLC would be the first step into becoming a better software developer **.
-It makes a great a great difference in terms of *time*, *cost* and *effort* and _that's what separates the beginner and the experienced_.
+It makes a great difference in terms of *time*, *cost* and *effort* and _that's what separates the beginner and the experienced_.